 A Welsh side would also give Welsh-qualified Glamorgan players – and there are still a few despite the internationalisation of the county side in recent years – the opportunity to play international cricket for a Wales team.
 Though they qualify to play for England at present it is only every few years that a Glamorgan player manages to break into the side and no Welsh player is currently in that position.
 The very best players might still choose to do so.
 After all, England’s One-Day captain, Eoin Morgan is an Irish national with a Welsh surname.

-And let’s face it Glamorgan has not been pulling up trees in the English cricket system since it last won the championship more than 20 years ago, finishing bottom of Division Two last year (i.e eighteenth out of eighteen in English first class cricket) with just two wins all season.
+And let’s face it Glamorgan has not been pulling up trees in the English cricket system since it last won the championship more than 20 years ago, finishing bottom of Division Two last year (i.e. eighteenth out of eighteen in English first class cricket) with just two wins all season.
 Perhaps too much time and effort has been put into creating a stadium fit for Test matches and ODIs to the detriment of cricket in Wales generally.
 (Thankfully, Glamorgan are doing a lot better this year and if current form is maintained could challenge for promotion to Division One.)

-England might indeed stop playing Test matches or ODIs in Cardiff if there were a separate Wales side.
+England might stop playing Test matches or ODIs in Cardiff if there were a separate Wales side.
 But is the role of super-host the best we can hope for when Scotland and Ireland, both with smaller cricket-playing populations, build their game and international reputation?
 At least some of the revenue that would be turned away if Wales left the England and Wales Cricket Board to set up its own board (and lost the right to host England matches) could be recouped through Welsh international matches.

-Surely it would be good to see Wales attempting over time to qualify for such an event and regularly playing the shorter versions of the game against comparable countries such as Ireland, Scotland, the Netherlands and some of the aspiring African and Asian nations.
+Surely it would be good to see Wales attempting over time to appear in events such as the World Cup or to put forward teams for a league competition, as well as regularly playing versions of the game against comparable countries in Europe and some of the aspiring African and Asian nations?
 This could serve as an encouragement to young people to take up the game and help to raise performance standards throughout the sport in Wales.

-June 27th, 2019
+July 27th, 2019